 In the same day I will punish

 All those who leap over the threshold,

 All of the world, at least those “of the world”, will endure the misery of this day, every level of society, rich and poor, powerful and the weak.
-Thieves, looters, rioters, those inclined to violence, will receive their just reward.
+Thieves, looters, rioters and those inclined to violence will receive their just reward.

-That leaves us with the sheep.
+That leaves us to the sheep.
 Those who have placed their hope in the Lord.
 Those who love the Lord with all their heart, soul, mind and strength.

 Zephaniah 1:7 “Be silent in the presence of the Lord God;

 For the day of the Lord is at hand,

 For the Lord has prepared a sacrifice;